 After calculating your own business-related costs, use an FBA Revenue Calculator to forecast future costs, and check your profit margins.
 A key metric to keep in mind here is your Cost of Goods Sold (COGS).
 This helps you track all of the costs that go into selling products and can reduce your tax bill when the IRS comes knocking.

 Whether you’re brand new to selling on Amazon or you’re a veteran seller on the marketplace, there is always room for improvement.
-Use the above tips to ensure that Amazon shoppers see your professional, informational, and engaging product listings.
+Use the above tips and these top Amazon tools to increase your visibility and become a better ecommerce seller.
 Your customers will thank you and so will your bottom line.
 For even more product listing tips, check out our SEO best practices for multichannel sellers.

 Editor’s Note: This blog post was originally published January 2019 and was updated in October 2020 to reflect more accurate and relevant information.